TomONeill/twitch-mention-helper/README.md

 <A HREF="https://www.paypal.me/TomONeill">Donate here</A>.

 # Development
-If you want to help with the development, you can.
-To setup the dev in combination with Tampermonkey/other, do the following:
+If you want to help with the development, feel free to shoot me a Pull Request!<BR />
-1. Open the repository in your favourite IDE.
-2. Open CMD, PowerShell or the terminal (VS Code tip: use CTRL + \`).<br/>
-2.5: If not already, `cd` to this repository.
-3. Type: `tsc --watch` to run the TypeScript compiler.
-The `tsconfig.json` file will determine the location of the output.
+You might want to work with your favourite IDE instead, so here's how to do just that:
+1. Make sure you have ticked the box `Allow access to file URLs` for the Tampermonkey/other extension.
-4. Add a userscript with the following:
+2. Add a new userscript with the following content:
 ```
 	// ==UserScript==
 	// @name         Twitch Mention Helper